tehworld1/garlic/src/content/post/bp/wegmans-olive-oil bread.md

 *4.5/5*

 Kind of bland.
 Not bad — just safe, plain, and forgettable.
 If you like the idea of bread without strong flavors hitting you, it’s perfect.
-Otherwise, you’re going to miss that buttery garlic goodness real fast.
+Otherwise, you’re going to miss that garlic goodness real fast.
 ## Overall Vibe:
 *4/5*